combatwombat/monsterdon-replay/info.md

 on this movie's flag and tags).
 Backstage also recomputes `toot_count` through the same filter.

+On the home list, secondary features are **hidden by default**.
+A styled switch ("Include Double Features") above the list toggles them in; the preference is stored in the `include_secondary_features` cookie.
+The total movie count (respecting the filter) is shown on the right side of that row.
+Secondary-feature entries also get an `is-secondary-feature` class on both the list `<li>` and the show-page `<div class="movie">`.

 ## CLI

 Run from the repo root (or with the given paths):